Emergency medical services in Russia: History

 After the dissolution of the Soviet Union, in 1995 the activity of the emergency medicine service was organized within the Ministry of Emergencies and Civil Defense.
 Since January 1, 2013, the financial support for emergency medical services is carried out at the expense of the Federal Mandatory Health Insurance Fund.
 In accordance with Russian legislation, emergency and urgent care is provided free of charge to all citizens.
 Thus, even in the absence of a mandatory medical insurance policy, the ambulance crew is prohibited from leaving anyone without help.
 Payment for ambulance services is made from the municipal budget that subsidizes emergency medical services.

 Overview

-An ambulance is staffed of any combination of doctors, nurses and feldshers (a combination of a physicians assistant and paramedic), plus a ambulance driver selected from an agency that trains them to be professional ambulance drivers.
+An ambulance is staffed of any combination of doctors, nurses and feldshers (a combination of a physicians assistant and paramedic), plus an ambulance driver selected from an agency that trains them to be professional ambulance drivers.
 Ambulances are staffed at minimum by a nurse and feldsher.
 The driver’s task is only driving and does not have any medical qualifications or even specialized driver's training.